-The quantitative data from the questionnaires analysed in terms of percentages of responses to the different questions is triangulated with the qualitative data collected from the teacher trainees' interviews and portfolios.
-The interviews and the reflective papers in the portfolio are analysed in relation to common themes arising from the participants' responses and comments.
-The themes include how the teacher trainees' confidence developed during the training; how the theoretical as well as the practical sessions assisted in their understanding and building their sense of competence in teaching English; the value of the videos and classroom observations; pee-teaching and micro-teaching sessions; the problem solving situations and case studies; the training workshops, as well as the importance of experiential learning and their change in attitudes towards the teaching of English language in general and towards their teaching practices throughout the training in particular.
+The quantitative data from the questionnaires analyzed in terms of percentages of responses to the different questions is triangulated with the qualitative data collected from the teacher trainees' interviews and portfolios.
+The interviews and the reflective papers in the portfolio are analyzed in relation to common themes arising from the participants' responses and comments.
+The themes include how the teacher trainees' confidence developed during the training; how the theoretical as well as the practical sessions assisted in their understanding and building their sense of competence in teaching English; the value of the videos and classroom observations; peerteaching and micro-teaching sessions; the problem solving situations and case studies; the training workshops, as well as the importance of experiential learning and their change in attitudes towards the teaching of English language in general and towards their teaching practices throughout the training in particular.

-A considerable number of the participants reflected extensively on the different learning experiences that helped affect their attitudes and sense of competence in teaching English selected comments from the different themes are included in this paper along with the quantitative data.
+A considerable number of the participants reflected extensively on the different learning experiences that affected their attitudes and sense of competence in teaching English.
+Selected comments from the different themes are included in this paper along with the quantitative data.

-Research question 1: Did the teacher trainees change their attitudes and develop their sense of confidence in teaching throughout their training in the CRMEF?
+Research Question 1: Did the teacher trainees change their attitudes and develop their sense of confidence in teaching throughout their training in the CRMEF?

-When asked how confident they felt at the start of the training year about teaching English, 6% of the respondents report that they felt very confident, 9% felt confident, 7% were unsure, 58% were not confident and 20% felt 'scared stiff'.
-Overall, 78% of the participants did not feel confident to teach English at the Start of their training in the CRMEF compared with 15% who felt confident.
+When asked how confident they felt at the start of the training year about teaching English, 6% of the respondents report that they felt Very Confident, 9% felt Confident, 7% were Unsure, 58% were Not Confident, and 20% felt Scared Stiff.
+Overall, 78% of the participants did not feel confident to teach English at the start of their training in the CRMEF when compared with 15% who felt confident.